Can You Put Baby Turtle With Big Turtle

 Firstly, it’s essential to understand the natural behaviors and requirements of turtles.
 In the wild, they don’t live in family groups like some other animals do.
 They are more so solitary creatures, especially after leaving the nest.
 Many turtle species are territorial and may see a smaller, younger turtle as an intrusion.

 One common assumption among turtle owners is that size difference doesn’t matter as long as both turtles are the same species.
 This is not true.
 Large turtles can unintentionally be rough with their smaller counterparts, leading to harmful impacts.
 For example, a larger turtle might flip a smaller turtle onto its back, which a small one might not have the strength to correct.
+Additionally, size difference can also impact the ability of turtles to compete for resources such as food and basking spots.
+For instance, a larger turtle might dominate feeding areas, leaving the smaller turtle malnourished.
+It’s important for turtle owners to be aware of the potential consequences of mixing turtles of significantly different sizes, especially when it comes to species with a wide range of sizes such as box turtle size.

 Impulsive Decisions with Long-term Effects